-2. Seaports.
-Martin County has no seaports, but there are two nearby - Port of Fort Pierce and Port of Palm Beach.
-Due to the proximity of these facilities in adjacent counties, no future needs have been identified.
-Martin County has a unique location on the Atlantic coastline, allowing it to play a major role in water transportation even without a port terminal or related development.
-The only cross-Florida east/west waterway in the Treasure Coast region is located in Martin County: the cross-Florida Okeechobee Waterway (i.e., St. Lucie Canal), which connects the City of Stuart and its environs with the western gulf city of Fort Myers.
+The Atlantic Intracoastal Waterway connects the St. Lucie Inlet and the St. Lucie River to the Port of Fort Pierce and the Port of Palm Beach; it is the primary corridor for the movement of marine traffic through the counties.
+The only cross-Florida cast/west waterway in the Treasure Coast region is located in Martin County; it is: the cross-Florida Okeechobee Waterway (i.e., St. Lucie Canal), which connects the St. Lucie River in the City of Stuart and its environs with the western Caloosahatchee River in the g ulf city of Fort Myers.
 This navigable waterway, developed by the U.S. Army Corps of Engineers, is 156 miles long.
-It can accommodate both passenger and freight vessels and is fairly well used.
+It can accommodates both passenger and freight recreational and commercial vessels and is fairly well used.